Bakugan Battle Brawlers (video game): Plot

 Dan tells the player to go to the park to learn about Battle Royales, as the next tournament is exclusively in that format.
-After the battle, the player heads to the park's stairs (in the console versions) or their room (in the DS version) and receives a message that Dan was attacked and defeated by a strange Bakugan and its brawler.
+After the battle, the player heads to the park's stairs (in the console versions) or their room (in the DS version) and receives a message that Dan and Dragonoid was attacked and defeated by a strange Bakugan and its brawler.
 Due to this, when the player walks down the tournament center's hallway to participate, the Subterra Battle Brawler Julie accuses the player and Leonidas of being the culprits, with Runo and Marucho backing her up.
 After the player wins the tournament, a person named Marduk appears with his Guardian Bakugan, Vladitor.
 Marduk demands a battle with the player, but before it starts, Dan appears and confronts Marduk, revealing that he was the one who attacked him.
 When the player wins the battle, Vladitor informs the player that he and Leonidas were born in the Doom Dimension, with the player in disbelief.
 The Bakugan asks Leonidas to join him to rule over all Bakugan, which he refuses.
 After Leonidas tells the player that Vladitor was telling the truth, the player still refuses to abandon him.
 A very similar occurrence happens in the Maximum Power tournament, with Shun, the Ventus Battle Brawler, telling the player to abandon Leonidas.
-After winning, Alice's alter-ego Masquerade demands a battle with the player.
+After winning, Alice's alter-ego Masquerade and his Guardian Bakugan Hydronoid demands a battle with the player.
 Masquerade gives Leonidas the same offer that Vladitor gave him, which he refuses again.